 - Real Estate Finance.
 Students learn about the debt and equity financing of real estate, including commercial and residential real estate, legal instruments used in mortgage underwriting and lending, and the sources of public and private debt and equity capital.
 They will also learn about topics like the valuation of property, income property cash flows, and investment returns measurement.

 Graduate programs in real estate management typically require students to complete assignments that help them develop the analytical and planning skills to be successful in the industry.
 Students will likely be required to complete practical application projects regarding areas of management like accounting, taxation, legal practices, and developmental processes.
 For example, toward the end of the program, students may have to complete a capstone project where they use their acquired knowledge to create a strategic real estate management plan.

 Those who earn a master's degree in real estate management are qualified to pursue careers managing residential, commercial, and industrial properties.
 In these positions, they will oversee the day-to-day operations of income-producing properties and are responsible for financial statements, occupancy rates, development plans, contract negotiations, and more.
 Industries employing these types of mangers include the local government, offices of real estate agents and brokers, and lessors of real estate.

 According to the U.S. Bureau of Labor Statistics, the employment of property, real estate, and community association managers is projected to grow by 6% by 2020, which is slower than average for all occupations.
-The median annual salary of these types of managers was $51,480 in May 2010, with the top 10% earning more than $111,320 and the lowest 10% earning less than $26,180.
+The median annual salary of these types of managers was $51,480, with the top 10% earning more than $111,320 and the lowest 10% earning less than $26,180.
 While earning an advanced degree may increase your employability and salary, it is important to note that BLS statistics are not guarantees of either, as job availability and salary varies depending on factors such as experience, location, education level, economic conditions, and more.